louigigr/AbuseIP-db-scanner/README.md

 ## What's New!

 - Save API Key to a file
-- Retrieve Reports by specifying number of days (to be reviewed as a complete CLI solution may be better for automation)
+- Added -d or --days switch to keep generic script as a complete CLI solution which might be better for automation
+- Retrieve Reports by specifying number of days.
+If no number of days is specified the default value of _30_ is used

 ## Requirements (Setup) and Usage